wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_eth_getTransactionReceipt.md

 ---
-title: dot:eth_getTransactionReceipt \[POST\] {disallowed}
+title: eth_getTransactionReceipt  {disallowed} - Polkadot
-description: Returns transaction receipt by transaction hash.
+description: Example code for the eth_getTransactionReceipt  {disallowed} json-rpc method. Сomplete guide on how to use eth_getTransactionReceipt  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters